 - Protects your eyes from glare, reducing eye strain.
 Nothing more to add to this, ‘cause, it’s the truth.
 Mic Drop.

 - Designed to work best when worn correctly.
-When it is worn backwards, the impact area is changed and the fit of the hat is not good.
+When wearing a hard hat backwards, the impact area is changed and the fit of the hat is not good.
 Therefore, if something does fall on their head, they will have less to no protection because the suspension system of the hat will not work as designed.

 GETTING THEM TO CHANGE THEIR WAYS